ryanshepps/NoData/README.md

 #### RapidAPI

-RapidAPI is used in conjunction with bing web search to search get results for a search on the internet.
+RapidAPI is used in conjunction with bing web search to get results for a search on the internet.

 #### Docker

 We use docker to containerize our app.
-Containerization allows us to streamline our deploymnet process.
+Containerization allows us to streamline our deployment process.

 #### Google Cloud